-Please note, whilst our settings are open and staffed accordingly, there may be periods throughout the pandemic where settings may not be able to accept all children into Nursery, for example if we have staff awaiting Covid-19 tests or self-isolating; meaning we would not be able to maintain staffing ratio requirements.
+Please note, whilst our settings are open and staffed accordingly, there may be periods throughout the pandemic where settings may not be able to accept all children into Nursery, or offer a reduced service for example if we have staff awaiting COVID-19 tests or self-isolating; meaning we would not be able to maintain staffing ratio requirements.
 We will always inform parents of any disruptions as soon as we are able, but this may not be possible until the actual day when we are unable to accept children.

-Where we know this will impact a setting we will inform parents through Parentzone or by telephone call to advise of any disruption as early as possible.
+Where we know this will impact a setting we will inform parents through ParentZone to advise of any disruption as early as possible.